erdemakkuzu/wallet-service/README.md

 2. **One wallet** can have **many transactions.**

 ## Endpoints
-Below you can find information about the APIs in the application.
+In this chapter you can find detailed information about the APIs.
-Also to reach swagger documenation of the APIs, visit the link = http://localhost:8080/swagger-ui.html
+For swagger documenation of the APIs, visit the link = http://localhost:8080/swagger-ui.html

 **1. POST player /api/players**
 * You can create a new player with this endpoint